Skip to content

 The Behringer PSU2496 power supply or is it an Eton ET166?

 The PSU2496 is a very cleverly designed little power supply.
 Labelled as a switched-mode power supply (SMPS), it's actually a hybrid.
 The voltage for the +/-15V analogue supplies for example, comes off a pair of 78 / 79 series regulators.
 The input to those regulators however, does come from a very fast-switching back-end.
-It's a trick I've in the past to make guitar pedal power supplies and works really quite well.
+It's a trick I've used myself, to make guitar pedal power supplies and it works really quite well.
+Using LDO regulators on the back-end of a SMPS is an excellent way to reduce EMC and ripple but is expensive for manufacturers to implement.

 Behringer PSU2496 uses linear voltage regulators for main audio supplies